Last Updated on August 1, 2020

 Research: Keywords & Target Audience

 Content marketing strategy is meant to provide focus and direction.
 It sheds light on how to generate content that engages your target market.
 This assumes you’ve done research on your target audience.
-Personas — fictional characters of different customer types — also help with that content marketing focus.
+Buyer Personas are fictional characters of different customer types, but they also help you create a content marketing focus.
 When you really understand the demographics, mindset and behaviors of your target audience, then you can create quality content that sparks interest and starts a conversation.

 In addition to defining your audience, you also need to understand their buying behaviors and how they search for companies like yours.
 Keyword research can fill in the blanks (e.g., informational searches versus a transactional ones).
 Keyword research is the fundamental component of creating your online sales funnel and mapping out your website’s architecture.
 If you don’t have your keyword or target audience research complete, you’re not ready for a content marketing strategy or editorial calendar.